Memorable Manitobans: William Cockran [William Cochrane] (1798-1865)

 Cockran died in Portage la Prairie on 1 October 1865.
-His body was carried to St. Andrew’s for burial, the place where he had commenced his church building works in 1827.
+His body was carried to the St. Andrew’s-on-the-Red Anglican Cemetery for burial, the place where he had commenced his church building works in 1827.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.

 We thank Gerald Friesen for providing additional information used here.